New Cross double murder

 The New Cross double murder occurred on 29 June 2008.
-Two French research students, Laurent Bonomo and Gabriel Ferez, were stabbed to death in New Cross, London Borough of Lewisham in South East London, United Kingdom.
+Two French research students, Laurent Bonomo and Gabriel Ferez, were stabbed to death in New Cross, in the London Borough of Lewisham in South East London, England.

 Murders

-The victims were bound, gagged, and tortured over several hours; they were killed after being stabbed 196 and 47 times, respectively.
-The bodies were discovered by firefighters in a flat, in which a fire had been started deliberately.
-The flat, rented by Laurent Bonomo, was in Sterling Gardens, New Cross, South East London, England, on 29 June 2008.
-Greenwich mortuary post mortem showed both died from wounds to the head, neck and chest before the fire took hold.
+The victims were bound, gagged, and tortured over several hours; they died after being stabbed 196 and 47 times, respectively.
+The bodies were discovered by firefighters in a flat in which a fire had been started deliberately.
+The flat, rented by Laurent Bonomo, was in Sterling Gardens, New Cross, in South East London.
+A post mortem exam at Greenwich Mortuary showed both died from wounds to the head, neck and chest before the fire took hold.
 A petrol-like accelerant was poured upon their bodies.

 Victims

-Both victims were biochemistry students and in their third year of a master's degree at Polytech Clermont-Ferrand university in France, on a three-month DNA research project exchange programme at Imperial College London.
-Bonomo was from Velaux, Bouches-du-Rhône, southern France; Ferez from Prouzel, Picardy, northern France.
+Both victims were biochemistry students in their third year of a master's degree at Polytech Clermont-Ferrand university in France, who were on a three-month DNA research project exchange programme at Imperial College London.
+Bonomo was from Velaux, Bouches-du-Rhône in southern France; Ferez from Prouzel, Picardy in northern France.

 Investigation

 It was established that the victims' bank cards and two Sony PSP handheld game consoles were missing, and it was believed they were stolen by the killers.
 Prior to the events, on 23 June 2008, the same flat was burgled and a laptop was stolen.

-The Metropolitan Police announced on 5 July 2008, the arrest of a 21-year-old man, who was released on the afternoon of 6 July without further action.
+The Metropolitan Police announced on 5 July 2008 the arrest of a 21-year-old man, who was released on the afternoon of 6 July without further action.

 E-fit

-On 6 July 2008, police issued an image of the murders' main suspect, based on the descriptions of witnesses who had seen him running away from Sterling Gardens just after 22:00 BST.
+On 6 July 2008 police issued an image of the murders' main suspect, based on the descriptions of witnesses who had seen him running away from Sterling Gardens just after 22:00 BST.
 He was described as "white, 30 to 40 years of age, of slight or slim build and wearing light coloured baseball cap, a dark top with the word "Junfan" on, blue jeans and white trainers".

 Ferez's parents Françoise and Olivier, of Prouzel, appealed: "Please help us to reveal the truth.
 Help us to know, to understand and to come to terms with our loss."
 They also stated: "Rest assured that we will not leave you in peace; and you will not be able to live in hiding forever."
 DCI Mick Duthie stated: "I also want to reiterate an appeal for anyone who saw or heard anything suspicious throughout that day, last Sunday, June 29.
 Just to repeat what we know: Laurent spoke to his fiancée around 01:00 BST on the Sunday morning.
 After that, no-one heard from Laurent or Gabriel or saw them.
 It is important to stress that the attack could have taken place at any time during Sunday."